EinYakAmNil/CC-PBSA/README.md

 This module does not seem to exist in in PyPI, so you have to get it from somewhere else.
 On Ubuntu the software exists in the [apt repository](https://packages.ubuntu.com/disco/python3-pymol), so to install that use:

-`sudo add-apt-repository deb http://de.archive.ubuntu.com/ubuntu eoan main universe`
+`sudo add-apt-repository "deb http://de.archive.ubuntu.com/ubuntu eoan main universe"`

 `sudo apt update`